kitschpatrol/renami/readme.md

 ### Configuration

 Renami depends almost entirely on configuration to describe how it should rename files when its run.
-It uses [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig) to search for and find relevant configuration.
+Internally, it uses [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig) to search for and find relevant configuration in the usual locations.

-The library also exports a typed configuration factory function to simplify authoring configurations.
+The library also exports a typed configuration factory function to provide type hinting when authoring configurations.

 A trivial configuration might look like this: